WallStreetMojo

 Total investment Recovered (NPV)= 3170

-From the above table, it is clear that cash inflows of $1,000 for 4 years are sufficient to recover the initial investment of $3,170 and to provide exactly a 10% return on investment So MetLife Hospital can invest in X-ray attachment.
+The above table shows that cash inflows of $1,000 for four years are sufficient to recover the initial investment of $3,170 and provide exactly a 10% return on investment.
+So MetLife Hospital can invest in X-ray attachment.

 Example #5

-ABC limited company looking to invest in one of the Project cost that project is $50,000 and cash inflows and outflows of a project for 5 years, as shown in the below table.
+ABC limited company is looking to invest in one of the project costs of $50,000 and cash inflows and outflows of a project for five years, as shown in the below table.
 Calculate Net Present Value and Internal Rate of Return of the Project.
 The interest rate is 5%.

 Capital Budgeting Example 5